Paahn/dinner-shopping/README.md

 Initially was created as a course project following [Max's Udemy Angular course](https://www.udemy.com/course/the-complete-guide-to-angular-2/).
 Adding features, changing the code structure and refactoring to meet best practices to gain experience with Angular.
 [Live Deployment](https://dinner-shopping.web.app)

+## App Manual
+Sign up for the app and start creating and saving your favorite recipes.
+You can fetch recipes once you save them.
+You may add the ingredients from each recipe to the shopping list.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.